mvysny/karibu-testing/karibu-testing-v10/README.md

 of dropdown suggestions, formatted according to the current `ItemLabelGenerator`.

 You can also use `comboBox.setUserInput()`/`ComboBoxKt.setUserInput()` to simulate user typing into the ComboBox, filtering the suggestions.
+You should use `getSuggestionItems()` to retrieve filtered items, in order to verify that the filter on your data provider works properly.
 (Not available for Select since Select doesn't support user input)

 You can also use `comboBox._fireCustomValueSet()`/`ComboBoxKt._fireCustomValueSet()` to simulate user creating a new item in the ComboBox.

+Finally, call `comboBox.selectByLabel()`/`select.selectByLabel()` to select an item by its label, changing the value of the combobox/select.
+(Since Karibu-Testing 1.3.15)

 ### Support for ListBox/MultiSelectListBox